aarkue/rust4pm/process_mining/README.md

 Full documentation of the modules, structs and functions of this crate is available at **[docs.rs/process_mining/](https://docs.rs/process_mining/)**.

+_As this crate is still in very active development, expect larger API changes also in minor (or even patch) version updates._

 ## Features

 - Event Logs